cap-js/docs/get-started/jumpstart.md

 :::

 #### Using Subfolders
-The `cds build` assumes some default locations for your files.
+CAP assumes some default locations for your files.
 If you want to deviate from those defaults, for example, to organize annotations files or database-specific files in subfolders, you need to add an _index.cds_ file that contains the information where to find the needed files.

 ### Minimal Configuration